 “7 years of experience with IOM.
 Responsible for the planning and liaison between ACBC and the various government institutions within Tanzania in relations with the trainings held at the Centre which include administrative assistance, travel arrangements, accommodation, facility.
 Pamela Kyando began her professional career in 2009 as a Junior Gender Officer at Tanzania Gender Networking Programme, where she worked until 2012.
 Languages: Swahili | English”

 “Stephen has 9 years working experience with IOM in the capacity of Admin/Finance Assistant responsible for the management of administrative and financial issues of USRP(United States Resettlement Program),CBMM(Capacity Building for Border Management) and current of ACBC(Africa Capacity Building Center) He also has an experience of one year working with UNHCR in the capacity of Senior Admin/Finance Assistant.
 Languages: English | Swahili”

-African States are eligible to receive operational, technical and administrative support from the centre of excellence.
-IOM Member States requesting support are encouraged to contact the Chief of Mission at the nearest IOM Country Office.
-The ACBC, in coordination with the Chief of Mission at the respective Country Office, will identify and assess available solutions to be further discussed with the requesting State.
+African States are eligible to receive operational, technical and administrative support from the Centre and are encouraged to contact the Chief of Mission at the nearest IOM Country Office.
+The IOM ACBC, in coordination with the Chief of Mission at the respective Country Office, will identify and assess available solutions to be further discussed with the requesting State.